dave2000sang/Youtube-Search-Scraper/README.md

 - After clicking "Submit" button on the web page, it sends "Linkin Park" to a node.js server from the app.js script through a POST request.
-- The server receives this request (using Express module) and sends "Linkin Park" to the python script running in the background through a different POST request running on a different port number.
+- The server receives this request (using Express API) and sends "Linkin Park" to the python script running in the background through a different POST request running on a different port number.
 - Finally, the python script runs and outputs this lovely .csv file (with links to the first page of YouTube videos)